Jerome Bettis: Final season

-Shortly after the Steelers lost the 2004–2005 AFC Championship game to the eventual Super Bowl XXXIX champion New England Patriots, Ben Roethlisberger approached Bettis.
+Shortly after the Steelers lost the 2004 AFC Championship Game to the eventual Super Bowl XXXIX champion New England Patriots, Ben Roethlisberger approached Bettis.
 He promised Bettis that if he came back for one last season, he would get him to the Super Bowl.
 Apparently, it was this promise that got Jerome Bettis to play one last season.
 In 12 NFL seasons, Bettis had reached the playoffs five times, but had never been in the Super Bowl.

 In week 17 of the 2005 NFL season, Bettis rushed for 41 yards and three touchdowns against the Detroit Lions.
 The Steelers won, 35–21, and thanks to Bettis's three touchdowns, they clinched a playoff berth.
-When Bill Cowher pulled Bettis from the game late in the fourth quarter, he was given a standing ovation from the Steeler fans.
+When Bill Cowher pulled Bettis from the game late in the fourth quarter, he was given a standing ovation from the Steelers fans.
 This game would be the last home game (not including the neutral-site Super Bowl) for Jerome Bettis.

 Bettis contributed 52 yards and a touchdown in the Steelers' wildcard playoff victory over the Cincinnati Bengals on January 8.
 After their wildcard win, Ben Roethlisberger revealed to the team that he promised to Bettis that he would get him to the Super Bowl, in order to get him to come back for the 2005 season.